precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 module load mpi/openmpi-x86_64
 ```

 If you don't plan to use RBF mappings in large parallel cases you can continue without installing PETSc and build with `-DPRECICE_PETScMapping=OFF`.
-If you need PETSc, follow the steps in the [PETSc](#petsc) section and you are done.
-There is also the package `petsc-openmpi-devel`, which provides a recent enough version, however CMake cannot find it out-of-the-box.
-This [preCICE issue](https://github.com/precice/precice/issues/864) provides more information on the problems of using `petsc` package installation.

-{% include warning.html content="
-Currently [a preCICE test case is failing on Fedora](https://github.com/precice/precice/issues/847), so proceed with caution.
-" %}
+You may need this with older preCICE and Fedora versions (e.g. preCICE v2.1 on Fedora 32, see a [related issue](https://github.com/precice/precice/issues/864).

 ### CentOS 8